 1944 Even the bright lights of Broadway are affected by World War II.
 A midnight curfew quiets the Times Square nightlife.

 2009 A Broadway revival of Guys and Dolls that uses animated projections and introduces author Damon Runyon as a character, opens at the Nederlander Theatre.
-The classic "musical fable of Broadway" is directed by Des McAnuff, and stars Craig Bierko as Sky Masterson, Oliver Platt as Nathan Detroit, Kate Jennings Grant as Sarah Brown and Lauren Graham as Miss Adelaide.
+The classic "musical fable of Broadway" is directed by Des McAnuff, and stars Craig Bierko as Sky Masterson, Oliver Platt as Nathan Detroit, Kate Jennings Grant as Sarah Brown, and Lauren Graham as Miss Adelaide.

-2011 A stage production of The Wizard of Oz, based on the story by L. Frank Baum as immortalized in the 1939 MGM film musical featuring music and lyrics by Harold Arlen and E.Y.
+2011 A stage production of The Wizard of Oz, based the 1939 MGM film musical featuring music and lyrics by Harold Arlen and E.Y.
 Harburg, opens at the London Palladium.
-Danielle Hope—winner of the reality TV casting show "Over the Rainbow" – stars as Dorothy, alongside Michael Crawford as The Wizard and Hannah Waddingham as the Wicked Witch of the West.
+Danielle Hope—winner of the reality TV casting show Over the Rainbow—stars as Dorothy, alongside Michael Crawford as The Wizard and Hannah Waddingham as the Wicked Witch of the West.
 The score is supplemented with four new songs written by Andrew Lloyd Webber and Tim Rice.

 Watch highlights from the 2011 London production of The Wizard of Oz: